markkurossi/blog/articles/yassg/yet-another-static-site-generator/column-article.md

 The following settings values are currently supported:

+`Title`
- - `Title`: specifies the HTML document title
+: Specifies the HTML document title.

+`Tags`
- - `Tags`: select blog post tags.
-They are used to construct a category tag cloud for navigation
+: Select blog post tags.
+They are used to construct a category tag cloud for navigation.

 ## Roadmap